ibm-cloud-docs/assistant-data/install-120.md

    At a minimum, you must provide your own values for the following configurable settings:

     - `global.deploymentType`: Specify whether you want to set up a **Development** or **Production** instance.
-These values are uppercase and the setting is case sensitive.
+These values are proper case and the setting is case sensitive.
     - `global.icp.masterHostname`: Specify the hostname of the master node of your cloud instance.
 Do not include the protocol prefix (`https://`) or port number (`:8443`).
 For example: `my.company.name.icp.net`.
     - `global.icp.masterIP`: If you did not define a domain name for the master node of your cloud instance, then you must also specify the IP address of the master node.
     - `global.languages.{language-name}`: Change the value for an individual language to **true** to enable it.
 English and Czech are enabled by default.
 Additional resources are required to support additional languages.